talefe/notes/module-2/concurrent-programming/concurrent-programming.md

 ![img](https://deviniti.com/wp-content/uploads/2019/09/460E9D08-1BED-4634-9F39-09025B867985-1.png)

-*Locks*.

 Imagine, if you will, a program that will add all the numbers from 1 to 10.
 We could write this in a for loop.

 &nbsp;